-Choosing a paint color scheme for your home should be fun, not stressful.
+Choosing the best color combinations for your home should be fun, not stressful.
 While our peel and stick paint swatches ensure you end up with the right shade, there are a few other tips for deciding on the best color combinations for your home.
 Color is so important—it has the power to change the mood in the room, it can be restful and cozy, or loud and energizing.
-Our founder, Nicole Gibbons, explains a few designer-approved color palette ideas to help you figure out which complementary paint colors to use in your space:
+Ahead, our founder, Nicole Gibbons, shares some really good color combinations to help you figure out the best color combinations to use in your space:

 Good Color Combinations are Everywhere